CubeEngine/AntiGuest/README.md

     - AntiGuest.pickup - Allows the player to pickup items
     - AntiGuest.drop - Allows the player to drop items
 - AntiGuest.vehicle - Allows the player to use vehicles
+- AntiGuest.chat - Allows the player to chat
 - AntiGuest.spam - Allows the player to chat as fast as he wants